-If you fall in the ranks of those “looking,” maybe these are some things you’re questioning:
+If you fall in the ranks of professionals considering a change, needing greater challenge, even “looking,” maybe these are some things you’re questioning:

 - At this stage of your career are you ready for the next level of leadership, challenge, or responsibility but aren’t sure of the steps to achieve this?

 - Is relocation part of your company development plan and you‘d like to know if it’s right for you?

 - Have you been passed over one too many times and you’re having difficulty communicating or seeing eye-to-eye with your boss?

 - Have you considered taking your chances and just quitting or starting your own business, but assessing the risks and rewards is complicated?

 - You want more family and personal time.
 In this new economy, does it still conflict with getting ahead?